Andrew-S-Rosen/cbe504/main.typ

 To demonstrate this point, consider the Sun.
 In many ways, the Sun can be thought of as a massive chemical reactor: it is a confined volume in which a chain reaction is continually taking place, providing the energy that sustains life on Earth via the conversion of hydrogen into helium.
 While these reactions are nuclear rather than chemical, the same fundamental principles of reactor analysis apply.
-The Sun is a reminder that the principles of chemical reaction engineering are not just relevant to industrial processes but to the very fabric of the universe itself.
+The Sun is a reminder that the principles of reaction kinetics are not just relevant to industrial processes but to the very fabric of the universe itself.
-Of course, one could go even further to argue that the Big Bang itself is the largest reaction of all with our universe as the largest reactor, but that is a discussion for another time.
+Of course, one could go even further to argue that the Big Bang itself is the largest reaction of all with our universe as the largest reactor, but that is a discussion best left for another time.

 === Cells and Enzymes <cells-and-enzymes>